35.htm

 DIGITAL CAMERA equipment

-Tiffen 28mm to 37mm digital camera adapter for the above 2 auxiliary lenses, will fit Nikon Coolpix 900, 900s, 950, 990 and probably many other cameras with 28mm threads, NEW, $10, only available with the purchase of one or both of the above 2 lenses--free with the purchase of both lenses
+Tiffen 28mm to 37mm digital camera adapter for the above 2 auxiliary lenses, will fit Nikon Coolpix 900, 900s, 950, 990 and probably many other cameras with 28mm threads, NEW, $5 or free with the purchase of both of the above 2 lenses

 Nikon Coolpix 900, 900s, 950 990 camera case, NEW, $5